Locations:

 These small fruits have a big impact.
 Full of fiber, vitamins, flavonoids and potassium, eating apricots helps strengthen blood vessels, reduces inflammation and supports healthy blood pressure.
 Opt for fresh apricots over canned varieties.
 Dried apricots are also a great option.

-Most foods are safe to eat, says Hudson, especially if they’re part of a well-rounded diet.
-But here are a few foods she says to limit your intake of or avoid altogether:
+When it comes to what not to eat while breastfeeding, most foods are safe, says Hudson, especially if they’re part of a well-rounded diet.
+But there are certain foods to avoid during breastfeeding, including:

-“Is that completely necessary?” says Hudson.
+“Is that completely necessary?” she asks.
 “If someone is doing exactly what they need to do with their diet, then probably not.
 But for some who choose to breastfeed, they can’t always get what they need, so taking prenatal vitamins is a pretty good alternative.”

 Learn more about our editorial process.